megastruktur/foundryvtt-blades-in-the-dark/README.md

 #### GM Rolls
 - GM Rolls are done using the dice icon on the left side of the screen, last icon in the toolbar.
 Clicking pops up a Roll Prompt containing every type of role described in the book.
 Players may roll less commonly needed rolls like Creature Rolls, Trap Rolls or Loot Rolls here.
 #### Translation
-The system can be translated, see the en.json file, make your own version (for example ger.json for german) and write us if you want to get your language included!
+The system can be translated, see the en.json file, make your own version (for example ger.json for german) and write us if you want to get your language included.
+Do not hesitate to ask us for help if you want to translate the game into your language!
+#### Player Permissions
+If you want players to have freedom to create their own items, changing their permissions to Trust or GM Assistant or setting custom permissions is advised.
+Without permissions they can still add or edit all items and descriptions on their sheet but not create new ones in the sidebar.
+By default permission should be sufficient to create a regular or custom character.

 ## Screenshots of the system
 (click for full size)